Autocheckout (ACO) Profile Window Checklist

 Join HOC

-Join before the next ACO profile window opens.
+Join before the next autocheckout (ACO) profile window opens.

-Get ACO announcements, release-specific profile instructions, payment-readiness guidance, and staff support for select eligible drops.
+Get staff-run autocheckout across most major high-demand releases, release-specific profile instructions, payment-readiness guidance, and staff support.

 Keep Learning